-Resource efficiency and carbon reduction (e.g. operational phase review, considering both biological and technical cycles and where these are restorative and regenerative);

-- Operational, management and maintenance review (e.g. review of Life Cycle Costing analysis predictions); - Restoration and regeneration of natural systems (e.g. biodiversity, tree-cover, landscape restoration, soil amelioration and regeneration, water management); - Circular procurement and supply chains (e.g. the purchase of works, goods or services that contribute to the closed energy and material loops within supply chains, whilst minimising / avoiding negative environmental impacts and waste creation across the whole life-cycle).
+- Resource efficiency and carbon reduction (such as operational phase review, considering both biological and technical cycles and where these are restorative and regenerative) - operational, management and maintenance review (such as review of Life Cycle Costing analysis predictions) - restoration and regeneration of natural systems (such as biodiversity, tree-cover, landscape restoration, soil amelioration and regeneration, water management) - circular procurement and supply chains (such as the purchase of works, goods or services that contribute to the closed energy and material loops within supply chains, whilst minimising/ avoiding negative environmental impacts and waste creation across the whole life-cycle)

-Climate Emergency
+Climate emergency

-- Carbon footprint and reporting; - Operational GHG emissions (e.g. tCO2e per annum); - Energy Use Intensity (e.g. kWh/m2.yr); - Confirmation of total energy demand satisfied by renewable technology (e.g. type and contribution); - Performance and security of energy supply (e.g. on-site generation, demand response, storage); - Water efficiency strategy (e.g. annual consumption, avoidance of leaks); - Life Cycle Costing review (e.g. planned and unplanned maintenance, replacement, refurbishment, carbon impacts etc.); - Review of greenspace management / green infrastructure / landscaping / biodiversity on site (e.g. effectiveness of strategy and operational costs); - Review of pollution control strategies (e.g. flood risk, water management, air or noise pollution).
+- Carbon footprint and reporting - operational GHG emissions (such as tCO2e per annum) - Energy Use Intensity (EUI), (such as kWh/m2.yr)

+- confirmation of total energy demand satisfied by renewable technology (such as type and contribution) - performance and security of energy supply (such as on-site generation, demand response, storage) - water efficiency strategy (such as annual consumption, avoidance of leaks) - Life Cycle Costing (LCC) review (such as planned and unplanned maintenance, replacement, refurbishment, carbon impacts and so on.) - review of greenspace management/ green infrastructure/ landscaping/ biodiversity on site (such as effectiveness of strategy and operational costs); - review of pollution control strategies (such as flood risk, water management, air or noise pollution) - 2.17.
 Projects will be required to undergo a KSAR POE and should capture and report data utilising the POE report data on the foregoing topics utilising the POE template included within the interactive matrix which accompanies this guidance document and for inclusion in the KSAR process.